A permissive property tax exemption is a tool for Council to support eligible organizations within the City of Surrey.

 All organizations that own property used as a community care facility must submit:

-- An application form (to be signed by a company official with the signature witnessed by a Commissioner for taking Affidavits or a Notary Public)
+To be signed by a company official with the signature witnessed by a Commissioner for taking Affidavits or a Notary Public.

 In addition to the above noted submission requirements, all new applicants must also submit: